Style Categories and guidelines

 Beers will be judged against the Style Guidelines in the documents below.
 For this reason, brewers must specify one of the listed Styles for each entry.
 Please read the style guidelines before entering to ensure that you provide any additional information; this is especially important for specialty beers.

-The organizers reserve the right to reclassify non-conforming entries to a listed Style.
+The organisers reserve the right to reclassify non-conforming entries to a listed Style.

 AABC 2019 Full Guidelines with descriptions: Download as PDF